ryan-roemer/loose-bits/_posts/2012-01-08-authenticated-static-html-site-with-google-app-engine.md

 [Google App Engine][gae] is a platform-as-a-service (PAAS) product that provides scalable, cloud-hosted web applications using Google's massive engineering infrastructure.
-While App Engine is primarily used by web developers (e.g., programming in Python or Java), it provides three features which make it uniquely helpful for static site hosting:
+While App Engine is primarily used by web developers (e.g., programming in Python or Java), it offers three features which make it uniquely helpful for static site hosting:

 * Arbitrary static file handling.